-In order to ensure a safe, controlled donation environment, we have cancelled all blood drives held in bloodmobiles.
-Social distancing guidelines and additional cleaning protocols are in effect at all donation sites.
+In order to ensure a safe, controlled donation environment, social distancing guidelines and additional cleaning protocols are in effect at all donation sites.
 We ask blood donors and staff to stay home if they are not feeling well, and are performing temperature checks of staff and donors upon arrival.
 We are asking donors to schedule appointments ahead of time rather than walking in to donate, spacing out donor beds, and encouraging donors to wait in their cars prior to their appointments instead of in waiting areas.
 Hand sanitizer and disinfectant wipes are also available at all locations.

 All donors and staff are required to wear a face mask or covering, and donors are asked to bring a covering to their appointment.
 If donors do not have a face covering, we provide disposable masks for them to use during their donation.